Summary

 Horsfield’s Tortoise / Russian Tortoise) | Testudo horsfieldii

-- On average, Russian tortoises will hibernate for about eight weeks to five months throughout the year if the conditions are right.
-The species can spend as much as nine months of the year in dormancy.
+• On average, Russian tortoises will hibernate for about eight weeks to five months throughout the year if the conditions are right.
+The species can spend up to 9 months of the year in dormancy.

 Sulcata Tortoise | Centrochelys sulcata